seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **METELLUS CIMBER**
 O, let us have him, for his silver hairs
 Will purchase us a good opinion
-And buy men’s voices to commend our deeds:
+And buy men's voices to commend our deeds:
 It shall be said, his judgment ruled our hands;
 Our youths and wildness shall no whit appear,
 But all be buried in his gravity.